-When we first reviewed the original WF-1000X, we were so impressed we called them the “best wireless earphones in the world”.
-That was at a time where true wireless earphones were still relatively new, and few had taken the “sound first” approach that dictated Sony’s entrance into the market.
+When we reviewed the original WF-1000X, we were so impressed we called them the “best wireless earphones in the world”.
+True wireless earphones were still relatively new at that time, with few brands taking the “sound first” approach that dictated Sony’s entrance in the market.

-It was a decision that paid off handsomely and, since then, the market for true wireless earbuds has exploded.
-Audio brands big and small have launched efforts to grab a piece of the pie, but few have matched Sony’s first attempt – hence the reason these have remained top of our true wireless best buys.
+It paid off handsomely for the Japanese company and since then, the true wireless earbuds market has exploded.
+Brands big and small have attempted to grab a piece of the pie, but the WF-1000X remained top of the pile – until now that is.

-But that’s about to change.
-Sony is back with the WF-1000XM3, building on the originals with improvements in practically every area.
+Sony has returned with the WF-1000XM3, which builds on the originals with improvements in practically every area.

-With the WF-1000XM3, Sony has set its stall out to make the best true wireless earbuds on the market.
+With the WF-1000XM3, Sony set its stall out to make the best true wireless earbuds.
 On that front, it’s absolutely succeeded.